Fede9308/MyFirst2DPcGame/README.md

 # MyFirst2DPcGame
- My first 2d pc game
+ This is my first attempt at a 2d pc game